kean/Nuke/README.md

 }
 ```

-> The requests get canceled automatically when the views are deallocated.
-Call `Nuke.cancelRequest(for: imageView)` to cancel the request manually.
+> When the view is deallocated, an associated request gets canceled automatically.
+To manually cancel the request, call `Nuke.cancelRequest(for: imageView)`.

 ### Placeholders, Transitions, Content Modes